 Helpful Tips to Recover Excel Files

 Have you lost your excel file(s) and looking for a suitable way to recover it?
 If so, then this article is for you.
-Anyhow, if you have never faced deletion or corruption of excel file, you should have knowledge on how to recover it.
+Anyhow, if you have never faced the deletion or corruption of an excel file, you should have knowledge of how to recover it.

 When Excel files go out of control, don’t panic.
 No matter how diligently you handle your excel workbooks, their corruption is a common thing.
 Luckily, there are few ways to get back the corrupted data.

-Excel has a ‘File Recovery Mode’ that can help to recover the data when the system shut down abruptly.
+Excel has a ‘File Recovery Mode’ that can help to recover the data when the system shuts down abruptly.
 But, remember this mode will not work if the file is damaged.

 Now, let us look at some of the helpful tips to recover excel files.